sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [XDA](https://www.xda-developers.com) : Android Developers News
 - [Hashnode](https://hashnode.com/) : Hashnode is a friendly and inclusive community for software developers
 - [Rekt](https://rekt.news/) : A journalism related to Defi, Web3, Blockchain and security on them.
-- [Hackaday](https://hackaday.com) : Hacking is an art form that uses something in a way in which it was not originally intended.
+- [Hackaday](https://hackaday.com) : Hacking is an art form that uses something in a way that was not originally intended.

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>